ComfyUI

 -

-Prompt,Model,Seed).
-This tells Open WebUI which inputs in your ComfyUI workflow to control. - You can find the node ID by clicking on a node in ComfyUI and viewing its details.
+You can find the node ID by clicking on a node in ComfyUI and viewing its details.

-infoYou may need to adjust an
+infoYou may need to adjust a

 -